MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

   - If you need to update one or more resources, update them before migration to avoid complicating the migration process.

   - If your on-premises database runs on a large endian operating system, for example Oracle Solaris, IBM Advanced Interactive Executive (AIX), or Hewlett Packard Unix (HP-UX), the database migration process includes an endian conversion.
 Azure supports only little endian operating systems.
 From a tooling perspective, this support limits the number of options when you consider what tool to use for the migration.
-Specifically, you can't use Oracle Data Guard, Azure Migrate and Modernize, or any other file copy method.
-Migration methods that are compatible with endian conversion include Oracle Data Pump Export, Oracle Data Pump Import, Oracle Cross Platform Transportable Tablespaces (XTTS), or data replication utilities such as Oracle GoldenGate, Quest SharePlex, and Striim.
+Specifically, you can't use Oracle Data Guard or any other file copy method.
+Migration methods that are compatible with endian conversion include Oracle Data Pump Export/Import, Oracle Cross Platform Transportable Tablespaces (XTTS), or data replication utilities such as Oracle GoldenGate, Quest SharePlex, and Striim.

   - You can modernize or migrate on-premises application servers depending on requirements and compatibility.
 For more information, see [Cloud adoption scenarios](../index.md).

-- **Assess the workload availability requirements during the migration process**: If you need to minimize workload downtime, then migration methods such as the Data Pump Export feature, the Data Pump Import feature, or Azure Migrate and Modernize might not suit your workload.
+- **Assess the workload availability requirements during the migration process**: If you need to minimize workload downtime, then migration methods such as Data Pump Export/Import might not suit your workload.
 In that case, you can do the following three-step process:

   - Use Oracle Recovery Manager (RMAN) to back up and then restore the entire database in Azure.
 Perform an endian conversion through XTTS if necessary.
 The result is a database that's a point-in-time copy of the on-premises source database.
 For more information, see [Transporting data across platforms](https://docs.oracle.com/en/database/oracle/oracle-database/23/admin/transporting-data.html#GUID-FE3003B9-605A-4269-B167-005AC778C870).